Zhob Division

 Zhob Division is an administrative division of Balochistan Province, Pakistan.
 It was created in 1988 bifurcated from Quetta division.
-It had been abolished between 2000 and 2008 during the military rule of Pervez Musharraf.
+It remained abolished between 2000 and 2008 during the military rule of Pervez Musharraf, but later restored when his rule ended.
+CNIC Code of Zhob Division is 56.

 Loralai Division is carved after splitting Zhob Division, consisting of Barkhan District, Loralai District, Musakhail District and Duki District.

+Demographics

+Population

+According to 2023 census, Zhob division had a population of 927,579, roughly equal to the population of Mauritius or the US state of Delaware.